2014 Army/Navy Football Game

-of sports fans all over the country.
 Arguably the nation's top rivalry game, the Army/Navy Game is played on a neutral

-field every year, with the 2014 edition being played at M&T Bank Stadium in Baltimore on December 13, 2014.
+field every year, with the 2014 edition being played at M&T Bank Stadium in Baltimore on Dec.
+13, 2014.
 Home of the Baltimore

 Ravens.
 M&T Bank Stadium is large enough to fit the incredible amount of spectators who fill the stands every year to